jessepollak/calendarculator/README.md

 # calendarculator

 A simple command line tool to calculate how much time people are spending in meetings.
+We use this at [@coinbase](https://twitter.com/coinbase) to track the hours per week engineers spend in meetings, then goal our teams on reducing that time.
+If you're interested in joining a team that takes a data driven approach to engineering culture, [DM me on Twitter](https://twitter.com/jessepollak).

 _Note: this package has only been tested on Node 9_